astronomer/astro-docs/ac/next/install-vm.md

 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-core[postgres]==2.0.1.*' --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.0.1/constraints-3.8.txt"
 ```

 This command includes the optional `[postgres]` dependency so that all libraries needed to use Postgres are also installed.
-If you are using a different database or require additional dependencies, specify those dependencies in a comma-delimited list:
+If you want to use the Celery Executor or otherwise need extra functionality, specify additional dependencies in a comma-delimited list:

 ```
 astronomer-core[mysql, redis, crypto, aws, celery]==2.0.1.*